 This is Attorney Philip Hundl’s Seminar on Landowner Rights in Condemnation in Bellville, TX, on February 12, 2019 .
-To make an appointment with Mr. Hundl please call 800-929-1725.
+To make an appointment with Mr. Hundl please call or text 800-929-1725.
 You can also click this link for a free case evaluation.

 Summary of the Presentation on Landowner Rights in Pipeline Easements